needle-mirror/com.unity.localization/Documentation~/QuickStartGuide.md

 ## 9. Build Preview and configuration
 The Addressables player content must be built in order to use the localized assets in the player.
-This can be done through the Addressables window **Window/Asset Management/Addressable Assets** by clicking **Build/Build Player Content**.
+This can be done through the Addressables window **Window/Asset Management/Addressable Assets/Groups** by clicking **Build/New Build/Default Build Script**.
 The Addressables window can also be used to control how the assets will be packaged and hosted(such as local storage or via a remote web server).

 ![Use the Addressable system to preview and configure localization data.](images/AddressablesBuildOutput.png)